qqttss/React-shopping-burger/README.md

-This project is built with React, Redux, Redux-Thunk.
+This project is built with React, Axios, Redux, Redux-Thunk.
 The data is hosted in Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).